RazaAli313/Flask-Based-Portfolio/README.md

 # 🌐 Personal Portfolio Website (Flask + Vanilla JS)

 This is a professional **personal portfolio website** built with **Flask**, **SQLAlchemy**, and **Vanilla JavaScript**.
 It includes smooth navigation using `history.pushState` and a dynamic single-page layout powered by HTML5 and CSS3.
-The contact form saves submissions to a MySQL database and sends email notifications using Flask-Mail.
+The contact form saves submissions to a PostgreSQL database and sends email notifications using Flask-Mail.

 ---